Table of Contents

 Definition and Epidemiology of Rickets

-Though rickets is rare in developed countries, it is frequent in children in developing countries.
+A diet with low vitamin D and calcium intake is also linked to the development of rickets.
+While rickets is rare in developed countries, it is frequent in children in developing countries.
 Poverty and inadequate availability of food are also reasons for the development of rickets in children.

 Etiology and Classification of Rickets

-- Deficiency of vitamin D in the mother during pregnancy
+- Maternal vitamin D deficiency during pregnancy

 - Prolonged breastfeeding without vitamin D supplementation